imcity-dev/docs-im-city/pages/2023-approach.md

 ----------------

-In the spring of 2022 we launched a set of Soonaverse.com collections in the form of _"pre-sale certificates"_ for _"virtual citizens"_ and _"virtual land"_
+In the spring of 2022 we launched a set of Soonaverse.com collections in the form of _"pre-sale certificates"_ for _"virtual citizens"_ and _"virtual land"_.

+At the end of this year, on 30th of December, the Soonaverse collections will be minted to the Shimmer Network and all unsold items will be burnt.

+Also, we will change the name of the elements in order to use a more adapted terminology.

+### **Intelligent Agents**

+The "virtual citizens" will be renamed to "Intelligent Agents"
+More details of the elements usage will be presented on the element page at [CityOS Elements](https://cityos.dev/elements/city-spaces/){:target=_blank} page.

+### **City Space**

+The "virtual land" will be renamed to "City Space"

+More details of the elements usage will be presented on the element page at [CityOS Elements](https://cityos.dev/elements/city-spaces/){:target=_blank} page.

+Each element will have two versions as "digital" for IM.CITY platform and "virtual" for UR.CITY platform, and they will be sold separately in the future.

+**However, as a sign of appreciation for our community and their support in very early stages, all pre-sale certificates from the Soonaverse Collections will be valid on both the Digital City (IM.CITY) and the Virtual City (UR.CITY).

 &nbsp;